antdood/TNC_Bot/templates/help.md

 To view all stats of all members, use !stats all (WARNING : This sends ALOT of data.
 Try to keep its use to a minimum)

+To view whose rankings correspond to the global rankings, use !rankings perfect

 For credits, use !credits
 ```